Nils Mugaas

 Nils Rustung Mugaas (1921-1992) was a Norwegian trade unionist and civil servant.

 He chaired Statstjenestemannskartellet from 1969 to 1974 and Statens Personaldirektorat from 1974 to 1990.
 Statens Personaldirektorat was abolished after 1990, but was succeeded by a department in the Ministry of Government Administration and Labour led by a Government Director of Personnel.

-He was born in Ullensvang.
-He grew up in Ostereidet, and resided in Bærum for the last 24 years of his life.
+He was born in Ullensvang Municipality.
+He grew up in Ostereidet, and resided in Bærum Municipality for the last 24 years of his life.
 Mugaas was politically active in the Labour Party.